-MD Medical Group Investments Plc: MD Medical Group announces Board of Directors changes
+MD Medical Group Investments Plc: MD Medical Group announces board of directors changes

 MD Medical Group announces board of directors changes

-Sergey Kalugin was appointed as an Independent Non-Executive Director of the BoD.
-The changes came into force on 2 March 2022.
+Kirill Dmitriev decided to step down as a member of the Company's Board of Directors.
+The changes came into effect on March 5, 2022.

-Mr. Sergey Kalugin brings to the Company his 31 years of experience in economics, finance, telecommunications and digital transformation.

-In 2001, Mr. Kalugin founded and worked for JSC "National Cable Networks" company as CEO.
-For 6 years JSC "National Cable Networks" has grown into one of the largest pay TV and broadband operators in Russia, having carried out the modernization of urban cable networks in large cities of Russia.
-In 2013, Sergey took the position of President of PJSC Rostelecom, where over 4 years he carried out a large-scale modernization of the network infrastructure (optics for more than 20 million households), reorganized and radically improved the level of customer service, formed the national cellular operator T2 RTK Rus (combining its cellular assets with Tele2 Russia assets), and also adopted a new digital strategy that launched a digital transformation.

 Notes: 1.
 This announcement contains inside information.